-On arrival, we drove over the bridge that leads towards the characteristically white buildings of the hotel in anticipation, wondering how the Two Bridges would compare to the Bedford Hotel which had made such a big impression on us the night before.
+On arrival, we drove over the bridge that leads towards the characteristically white buildings of the hotel in anticipation, wondering how the Two Bridges Hotel would compare to the Bedford Hotel which had made such a big impression on us the night before.

 The first thing to be noted about the Two Bridges Hotel is the incredibly beautiful surroundings.
-There is no mistaking that you are in the heart of the countryside with the West Dart River crossing the front of the hotel and the rolling fields disappearing off into the distance.
+There is no mistaking that you are in the heart of the Devonshire countryside with the West Dart River crossing the front of the hotel and the rolling fields disappearing off into the distance.
 I also have to mention the geese, who stroll around the carpark like lords of the manor.
-They are more than at home at the hotel, making sure they are visible in the car park to welcome new guests.
+They are more than at home at the hotel, making sure they are visible in the car park to welcome the new guests.

 We headed up to our room to get settled in, passing wood panelled walls and traditional copper bed pans decorating our path.
 Opening the door to our room for the night was a real treat.
 There is something so inviting about traditional bedspreads and exposed wooden beams.
-There was even a dial telephone, which in the digital age, has long become a thing of the past.
+There was even a dial telephone, which in the digital age, has very much become a thing of the past.

 The fully tiled bathroom was what really caught my attention, with a large bath and gold plated features.
 It was definitely a bathroom of character and made for a very pleasant addition to our stay at the Two Bridges Hotel.

 Two Bridges Hotel Restaurant

 We decided to head to the bar before dinner so that my daughter could enjoy looking at her books in comfort and I could catch up on a few emails.
 Due to the nature of the building, the wifi signal was slightly stronger downstairs.
 We overheard plans being made for a wedding and locals discussing the latest events in the area.
 It was clearly a meeting place for local residents as well as people visiting Devon.